RyanMcG/incise/README.md

     --------               -------  ----
     -h, --no-help, --help  false    Print this help.
-    -m, --method           :serve   serve, once, or deploy -i, --in-dir                    The directory to get source from -o, --out-dir                   The directory to put content into -u, --uri-root                  The path relative to the domain root where the generated site will be hosted.
+    -m, --method           :serve   serve, once, or deploy -c, --config                    The path to an edn file acting as configuration for incise
+    -i, --in-dir                    The directory to get source from -o, --out-dir                   The directory to put content into -u, --uri-root                  The path relative to the domain root where the generated site will be hosted.

 These options can be used to override their config counterparts.

+## Configuration

+Incise is primarily configured via a config file it tries to find as a resource.
+This file must be named `incise.edn` and be found in the root of your resources directory.
+You can override that file and pass in the `-c` or `--config` option to incise's main function to specify an alternative location of the config file.

+An [example `incise.edn`][incise.edn.example] file is included with this project as well as the `incise.edn` file used to generate [this website][incise].

 ## Running specs